lsst-sqre/sqr-011/index.rst

 NASA/SAO Astrophysics Data System (ADS)
 ---------------------------------------

-*This section descries future work.*
+*This section describes future work.*

 In addition to our own Document Index, we also also push documents to the NASA/SAO Astrophysics Data System.
 ADS is an immensely successful